• Duration18 Days / 17 Nights

 • Guided sightseeing in Kathmandu.

-• Personal travel insurance and trekking gears.
+• Personal travel insurance and trekking gear.

 • Rescue operation charge in case of emergency.

-• Tips for your guide/porter
+• Tips for your guide/porter.

 Availabilities